chandrasg/chandrasg.github.io/_pages/cv.md

 Funding
 ======
+* **National Institutes of Health** -- NIMH, NIDA, NHLBI
 * **World Bank Group**
 * **Global Engagement Fund - India**
 * **Penn Medical Communication Pilot Grant**
 * **Penn University Research Fund**
-* **National Institutes of Health** -- NIMH, NIDA, NHLBI
 * **Penn China Research and Engagement Fund**
-* **Google Cloud**:
+* **Google Cloud**

-Awards
+Honors / Awards
 ======
+* Appointed Member to the National Advisory Council on Minority Health and Health Disparities (NACMHD) Working Group to Review the Division of Community Health and Population Science (DCHPS).
+* Best Reviewer Award, AAAI ICWSM 2022
-* **Intel Invent50 Finalist**: Our idea on building personalized tourist hotspot recommender system based on Intel RealSense technology is accepted to the finals.
+* **Intel Invent50 Finalist**: Personalized tourist hotspot recommender system based on Intel RealSense technology.
-* **ACM Multimedia Travel Grant**: Received grant from ACM to attend Multimedia 2015 Conference in Brisbane, Australia for presenting our works on a) investigating the influence of personality on multimedia quality and enjoyment; and b) automatic personality modeling based on users' selfies
+* **ACM Multimedia Travel Grant**: Travel grant from ACM to attend Multimedia 2015 Conference in Brisbane, Australia for presenting our works on a) investigating the influence of personality on multimedia quality and enjoyment; and b) automatic personality modeling based on users' selfies
 * **Nanyang Engineering Doctoral Scholarship**: Given to 6 out of 100+ incoming graduate students at NTU Singapore

 Reviewer